kleinerman/dobie/docs/front_end_specs.rst

     }
   ]

-To get all persons from a zone, the following REST method should be sent to the server:
+To get all passages from a zone, the following REST method should be sent to the server:

 **URI:**